Event box

 Accessibility:

-The location of this event is wheelchair accessible.
-Reasonable accommodations will be provided to persons with disabilities requiring assistance.
-If you need a reasonable accommodation, please contact Newton’s ADA/Sec.504 Coordinator, Jini Fairley, two weeks in advance of this event: jfairley@newtonma.gov or (617) 796-1253.
-For Telecommunications Relay Service, please dial 711.
+The location of this meeting is accessible, and reasonable accommodation will be provided to persons with disabilities who require assistance.
+If you need a reasonable accommodation, please contact the city of Newton’s ADA Coordinator at least two business days in advance of the meeting: ADACoordinator@newtonma.gov or (617) 796-1253.
+The city’s TTY/TDD direct line is: 617-796-1089.
+For the Telecommunications Relay Service (TRS), please dial 711.